 Your peer advisor will give a suggested packing list at your second group meeting later in the semester prior to departure.
-USAC will also post a packing list to you Gateway account.

 If you are going to be abroad during a winter month, you will want to make sure you pack accordingly.
-You will have heat in your accommodations, but you may find buildings to be drafty and cooler.
+You will have heat in your accommodations but you may find buildings to be drafty and cooler.